-- Chui oblast Panfilov and Sokuluk raions;
+• Chui oblast - Panfilov and Sokuluk raions;

-- Osh oblast Aravan raion;

-- Issyk-Kul oblast Ak-Suu raion.
+- Osh oblast Aravan, Alay, Kara-Kulzha, Kara-Suu, Uzgen raions; - Issyk-Kul oblast Ak-Suu raion.

-1.2.
+1.4.
 Project beneficiaries

 Within the framework of this Project, the necessary activities will be carried out for the construction of new and/or rehabilitation of existing water supply systems in selected villages of the Kyrgyz Republic.
 Recipients of benefits from the implementation of this Project, according to the level of benefit received, are divided into the following categories, as direct and indirect: